joshuauaua/joshuauaua/README.md

 - 😎 I'm a fullstack developer with a background as a project leader in the creative industries
 - 🌱 I’m currently learning P5.js, ASP.NET, Pure Data
 - 👯 I’m looking to collaborate on creative coding projects
-- 💬 Ask me about Web Audio API, FFMPEG
+- 💬 Ask me about HLS, FFMPEG, Web Audio API
-- 📫 How to reach me: joshua@sonicassembly.se
+- 📫 How to reach me: joshjoelng@gmail.com
 -->